STUDENT CONDUCT PROCEDURE

 3.2.5 Interim Measures

-3.2.5.1 If incident involves threat or violence, VPSA representative informs Vice-President.
+3.2.5.1 If the incident involves a threat or an act of violence, the representative nominated by the VPSA will inform the Vice-President.

-3.2.5.2.5 Interim measures do not constitute a sanction or assumption of guilt.
+3.2.5.2.5 Interim measures do not constitute a sanction, a form of discipline, or an assumption of guilt.

 3.2.6 Procedure Upon Receiving the Complaint Report

 iv.
-Committee may request information from University Business Units.
+The Student Misconduct Committee may request information from any Business Unit within the University pertinent to the investigation.

 3.3 Progressive Discipline